cloudify-examples/clearwater-example/README.md

 Step 1:
 To upload the blueprint to the manager run the following command from CFY

-CFY blueprints upload -b <blueprint name> -p clearwter51.yaml
+CFY blueprints upload -b blueprint_name -p clearwter51.yaml

 Step 2:
 To create a deployment type the following from CFY

-CFY deployments create - <blueprint name> -d <deployment name>
+CFY deployments create -b blueprint_name -d deployment_name

 Step 3:
 Tp create a running execution  type the following in CFY

-CFY executions start -d <deployment name> -w install
+CFY executions start -d deployment_name -w install

 Step 4:

 To delete a running executions type the following in CFY

-CFY executions start -d <deployment name> -w uninstall
+CFY executions start -d deployment_name -w uninstall

 The following picture shows a running deployment example as it appears in the GUI